 PSC 733 G Pharmacology and Molecular Genetics of Cancer.
 This course includes a study of the molecular-genetic mechanisms underlying tumorigenesis, including the role of oncogenes, tumor suppressors, and pathogens (viruses and bacteria).
 Genomic approaches to the study of both hereditary cancers and somatic mutations will be explored.
 The pharmacology of current cancer therapeutics and the rational design of novel anti-cancer drugs will be discussed throughout the course.
-(3); Prerequisites: PSC 631 or Permission of the instructor.
-Professional Elective for the Pharmacy Program.
+(3); Prerequisite: PSC 631 or Permission of the instructor.

 PSC 735 G Cell Signal Transduction.
 This course consists of lectures and discussion of articles that underscore wellestablished intracellular signal pathways relevant to topics in pharmacology.
 The primary goal of this course is to establish understanding of; (1) critical well-established mechanisms of intracellular signaling, (2) critical manuscripts that formed the foundation of cell signaling, and (3) rationale for drug targeting of the cell-signaling components.
 Each topic will be first addressed with lecture which is followed by student presentation of breakthrough papers in the topic.
 The topics, manuscripts and order of student presentation will be chosen by the faculty member.
-(2) Prerequisites: PSC631 or Permission of the instructor.
-Professional Elective for the Pharmacy Program.
+(2) Prerequisite: PSC631 or Permission of the instructor.

 PSC 736 G Immunopharmacology.
 Immunopharmacology will explore the immune system from a pharmacological viewpoint.
 After a short review of the basic concepts of immunity, the course will closely examine the role of antibodies in immunodiagnosis, and immunotherapeutics.
 The immunotherapeutics portion of the course will examine the roles of vaccines and antibodies in modifying immune responses as well as drugs which modify immune responses in allergy and asthma, cancer therapies, immunosuppressives, biologics, immunotoxicology and dietary and plant immunomodulators.
-(3); Prerequisites: PSC 634, or permission of the instructor.
-Professional Elective for the Pharmacy Program.
+(3); Prerequisite: PSC 634 or permission of the instructor.

 PSC 737 G Immune-Brain Communication.
 This course deals with the mechanisms by which the peripheral immune system and the brain exchange information to mount effective strategies to cope with systemic inflammation and sepsis.
 The course will closely examine the mechanisms by which immune signals generated in the periphery act upon the brain to produce host-defense responses such as fever, behavioral depression (sleep and anorexia), and hyperalgesia.
 The course will also examine how the brain, in turn, acts upon the immune system to modulate the intensity of the underlying inflammatory response.
 The interdisciplinary nature of this course will provide students with a critical understanding of the multifaceted connections between the immune system and the brain.
 (3); Prerequisites: PSC 631, PSC 632, PSC 633, PSC 634 and PSC 674 or permission of the instructor.
-Professional Elective for the Pharmacy Program.

 PSC 738 G Environmental Health: Toxicology, Regulation and Economics.
 This course is designed to provide students with an introduction to and overview of the key areas of environmental health.
 Using the perspective of the population and community, the course will cover factors associated with the development of environmental health problems.
-Students will gain an understanding of the interaction of individuals, communities, and economic activity with the environmental health.
-The potential impact on health of environmental agents, and specific applications of concepts of environmental health.
+Students will gain an understanding of the interaction of individuals, communities, and economic activity with the environment, the potential impact on health of environmental agents, and specific applications of concepts of environmental health.
 The course will cover principles derived from core environmental health.
 The sequence of major topics begins with background material and the tools of the trade (environmental epidemiology, environmental toxicology, environmental policy and regulation).
 The course then covers specific agents of environmental diseases (e.g., microbial agents, ionizing and non-ionizing radiation).
 Finally, applications and domains of environmental health are addressed (e.g., water and air quality, food safety, waste disposal, occupational health, and injuries).
-(3).
-Professional Elective for the Pharmacy Program.
+(3)